We all need a helping hand sometimes. Feel free to contact us and we’ll do all we can to help. Call us on 0207 380 1730.

 BRCA Kent is a local, voluntary-led group to support women in Kent with the BRCA1/2 gene mutation.
 The group offers experience, support and friendship in a safe and caring environment.

-The support group runs at two locations on different days each month between 7-9pm:
+The support group runs at the following locations on different days each month between 7-9pm:

 Please email email@example.com before attending.